deepgenomics/GenomeKit/docs-src/develop.rst

 the ``build`` subcommand will be able to find your test data directory.

-To build test annotation, 2bit, Appris, and MANE files, use `--test-<type>` flags on the ``build`` subcommand::
+To build test annotation, 2bit, APPRIS, and MANE files, use `--test-<type>` flags on the ``build`` subcommand::

     python -m genome_kit build --test-anno --test-2bit --test-appris --test-mane